LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

    | ?- extends_protocol(Protocol1, Protocol2, Scope).

-To find which objects or categories implement which protocols we can call the :ref:`predicates_implements_protocol_2_3` built-in predicates:
+To find which objects or categories implement which protocols, we can call the :ref:`predicates_implements_protocol_2_3` built-in predicates:

 .. code-block:: text